Huddersfield line: Future

 From spring 2019, the whole route is being upgraded over the course of three control periods extending beyond 2029.
 Network Rail state that this will include doubling the track in some places and upgrading stations as well as some of the intended Transpennine north railway upgrade.
 The electrification was to have been curtailed in parts and, as such, the sections between Stalybridge and Huddersfield, with a further section of 12 mi east of Leeds, was not to have been electrified.
 Emphasis was placed on the bi-modal power of the new trains using the line; this necessitated using diesel engines on the unelectrified sections of track.

 In August 2019, Network Rail announced a proposal to upgrade the track between Huddersfield and Dewsbury from two tracks to four; at the same time, they also stated their intent to electrify the line between Huddersfield and Leeds.
 The plans were being put out for public consultation.
-In July 2020, the then Transport Minister, Grant Shapps, announced a £589 million upgrade to line including the reinstatement of an extra two tracks between Huddersfield and Thornhill Junction, to provide four tracks between the two points.
+In July 2020, the then Transport Minister, Grant Shapps, announced a £589 million upgrade to the line, including the reinstatement of an extra two tracks between Huddersfield and Thornhill Junction, to provide four tracks between the two points.
 These plans were submitted in April 2021 with the expectation of a decision on whether to proceed in 2023.

 In March 2022, the first step in the Transpennine Route Upgrade programme was taken.
 A Transport and Works Act Order to begin works for electrification, track doubling in sections and station upgrades between Dewsbury and Huddersfield was submitted; approval was expected in early 2023.
 The TRU is an element of the Integrated Rail Plan for the North and Midlands that was announced in November 2021.
 This proposal includes full electrification of the Huddersfield line and, as well as the track quadrupling between Huddersfield and Westtown (Dewsbury), a grade-separated junction at Thornhill L.N.W.
-Junction, close to Ravenshorpe.
+Junction, close to Ravensthorpe.